Monaco at a Glance

 When you are moving to Monaco but aren’t looking to buy, your best if not only option is thus the free rental market.
 You can try looking for rental listings online or get some help for your move to Monaco from a local real estate agent.

 Regardless of how you find your accommodation, be prepared for steep rental costs!
-Rental prices typically start at about EUR 60/m², depending on the area and on what is included, from swimming pools to fully furnished rooms.
+Rental prices typically start at about 60 EUR/m², depending on the area and on what is included, from swimming pools to fully furnished rooms.

 There are no legal barriers that hinder foreigners from buying property in Monaco.
 However, not everybody is able to afford real estate in this city-state by the sea.
-In 2013, for instance, official statistics on re-sales in the principality showed an average purchase price of EUR 32,000 per m².
-Note that this is an average!
+In 2015, for instance, official statistics on re-sales showed a purchase price on apartments in Monaco of 36,000 EUR per square meter.

-For newly build properties, the mean selling price was EUR 6 million.
-However, the Monegasque Institute of Statistics and Economic Studies already takes care to point out that these sales were mostly luxurious apartments with five or more bedrooms.
+For newly built properties, the mean selling price was 4.5 million EUR in 2015 and a staggering 13 million EUR in 2014.
+However, the Monegasque Institute of Statistics and Economic Studies already takes care to point out that these sales averages heavily depend on the type of property typically sold in the respective years.

 If you do decide to buy real estate when moving to Monaco, there are numerous listing sites you can browse and agents you can get in touch with.
 In regard to the actual transaction, a notary needs to execute and authenticate it, so be prepared for notary fees.

 If such costs are a bit much for your budget, you might want to think about living in France, or maybe even Italy, instead of moving to Monaco directly.
-Nearby Nice, for instance, is only a 25-minute train ride away.
+Nearby Nice, for instance, is only a 25-minute train ride away from Monte Carlo.
 There are some French towns situated even closer than that, so commuting to work in Monaco should not take long.

 Keep in mind, however, that you will have to sort out your visa and residence accordingly and that you might then have to pay e.g. French income tax.